EchoVault/SugarDB/docs/docs/intro.md

 ### Clients

-EchoVault uses RESP, which makes it compatible with existing Redis clients.
+SugarDB uses RESP, which makes it compatible with existing Redis clients.